 A list of available resources will be displayed after you have signed in.
 Subscribing to a feed with a remote desktop from Mac to Windows 10 connection gives you access to updates in the resource list made by your system administrator.
 The resources you can access will often change over time to reflect an organization’s business objectives.

-Exporting and importing connections
+Export and import connections

 Remote desktop connection definitions can be exported and later imported so they can be used on different systems.
 Exported remote desktop configurations are saved in individual RDP files.
 They are easy to use and save time when setting up multiple remote desktops.